 If you prefer a soda then there are plenty of Thai drinks that you can choose from.
-Lime juice, soda and sugar syrup is a very popular drink in Thailand as is mixing different flavoured syrups into ice and soda water.
+Lime juice, soda and sugar syrup is a very popular drink in Thailand.
+As is mixing different flavored syrups into ice and soda water.

-Thailand is famous worldwide for its full moon parties where travellers dance the night away drinking local Thai beer and liquor.
+Thailand is famous worldwide for its full moon parties where travelers dance the night away drinking local Thai beer and liquor.
 Recreate your own little piece of the full moon atmosphere by purchasing some authentic Thai produce.
-Chang beer is one of the countries leading beers which certainly hits the spot whilst Mekhong is a Thai whisky/rum made from molasses and sugar cane which will certainly give you that true Thai taste.
+Chang beer is one of the countries leading beers.
+It certainly hits the spot.
+Whilst Mekhong is a Thai whiskey/rum made from molasses and sugar cane which will certainly give you that true Thai taste.

 British PicnicBeautiful green countryside and a basket full of great food.
 Now that’s what picnicking is about.

 Chinese PicnicA very similar theme of picnic to the Thai picnics, so if you love this Thai give this one a try.

 French PicnicRenowned the world over as masters of amazing food.
 You’re sure to impress when you spread this picnic menu out on your blanket.